tmontes/python-wires/docs/source/examples.rst

-Unwiring a non-wired callable raises a :class:`ValueError`
+Unwiring a non-wired callable raises a :class:`ValueError`:

 .. code-block:: python